benedikt-schesch/benedikt-schesch.github.io/_pages/about.md

   - /about.html
 ---

-I am a Master in Computer Science student at ETH Zurich.
-I mostly do research in Machine Learning but I am more broadly interested in both software engineering and combinatorial optimization problems.
-Feel free to contact me if you have any questions.
+I am pursuing my Master's in Computer Science at ETH Zurich.
+My primary research focus is on Machine Learning, but I also have a keen interest in software engineering and combinatorial optimization problems.
+Please feel free to contact me if you have any questions.